+Non-verbal cues/gentle approach

+Reminder

+Warning

+Consequence

-Non-verbal cues/gentle approach Reminder Warning Consequence For serious or persistent misbehaviour, a child may be sent to a senior leader, who will use their discretion with regard to further consequences, e.g. exclusion Follow up, repair, restore conversation
+For serious or persistent misbehaviour, a child may be sent to a senior leader, who will use their discretion with regard to further consequences, e.g. exclusion Follow up, repair, restore conversation

 Staff members will exercise professional judgement with regard to informing parents of pupils' misbehaviour.
 It is good practice to inform parents of serious or persistent misbehaviour.
 However, this should be balanced against the extent to which the matter has been effectively managed and resolved in school.
-If parents are informed, this must be recorded in the child's behaviour log.
+If parents are informed, this must be recorded on CPOMS.